cjstoddard/Shadowdark.cpp/README.md

 https://www.thearcanelibrary.com/

 Legal Statement: This Shadowdark Character Generator is an independent product published under the Shadowdark RPG Third-Party License and is not affiliated with The Arcane Library, LLC.
-Shadowdark RPG © 2023 The Arcane Library, LLC."
+Shadowdark RPG © 2023 The Arcane Library, LLC.

 License: This code is licensed under the Creative Commons Attribution-NonCommercial 4.0 License.